Best Chicken Coop Cameras 2026: 5 Top Picks

 - •Weather resistance is critical here

-- •Point it away from the rising/setting sun to avoid glare
+- •Point it away from the rising and setting sun to avoid glare

 Multiple cameras is the ideal setup: one inside, one outside.
 But if you're only buying one, an outdoor camera covering the coop entrance and run area is usually more valuable for security.
 You'll catch predators and see your birds during the day.